What is Theft in Texas?

 For more information, see Texas Penal Code Section 31.03(e)(2)(B).

-Under Penal Code 31.05, Theft of a Trade Secret in Texas in a third degree felony.
+Under Penal Code 31.05, Theft of a Trade Secret in Texas is a third degree felony.
 “Trade secret” means the whole or any part of any scientific or technical information, design, process, procedure, formula, or improvement that has value and that the owner has taken measures to prevent it from becoming available to persons other than those selected by the owner to have access for limited purposes.
-A person commits theft of trade secrets if he or she, without the owners consent, knowingly:
+A person commits theft of trade secrets if he or she, without the owner’s consent, knowingly:

 For more information, see Penal Code 31.05.